SkrideOne/cx/rust_docs/buffers_handbook.md

-# Buffer Best Practices in Rust Nightly 1.90 (2025)
+# Buffer Best Practices in Rust Nightly 1.91 (2025)

 ## Background

 Buffers provide temporary storage for I/O and computation.
 Using them effectively affects throughput, latency and memory.
-Rust’s nightly 1.90 release (approx. Aug 2025) includes stable APIs (e.g. `Vec`, `BufReader`, `BufWriter`) and experimental features (e.g. `BorrowedBuf`).
+Rust’s nightly 1.91 release (Aug 2025) includes stable APIs (e.g. `Vec`, `BufReader`, `BufWriter`), experimental features (e.g. `BorrowedBuf`) and freshly stabilised APIs such as `io::pipe`【47017583311317†L129-L140】.
 This guide summarises Best Practice 2025 for buffer management, focusing on performance, safety and quality.
+Remember that `Vec::with_capacity` now guarantees it will allocate at least the requested capacity【684066008670463†L134-L140】—this matters when sizing buffers.

 ---